hugoferreira/hugoferreira.github.com/_posts/2025-05-23-idle-programming.md

 The honest answer: it's probably both, and that ambiguity is precisely what makes it so seductive.
 When Kent Beck introduced Test-Driven Development, he didn't arrive with formal proofs of its superiority.
 He had an intuition, anecdotal evidence, and the vague sensation that the methodology "felt right."
 The same holds for Agile, Scrum, and most software development practices we've collectively adopted.
 They began as *vibes* — educated hunches about how human creativity intersects with computational complexity.
 But by introducing TDD, the author, at least, had the courtesy to claim it would improve code quality and reduce bugs.
 I can't even pretend idle programming has measurable benefits — unless you count *"feeling busy while watching TV"* as a KPI.

-Consider this dubious property I've observed: **For any given programming task T that you don't actually need to complete, the probability of "successful" completion using idle programming approaches unity, where success is defined as "having written code that compiles."**
+Consider this dubious property I've observed: *for any given programming task T that you don't actually need to complete, the probability of _successful_ completion using idle programming approaches unity, where success is defined as _having written code that compiles._*

-Note the careful caveats; this is the kind of rigorous methodology that would make any consultant proud.
+Note the careful caveats; this is the kind of rigorous methodology that would make a consultant proud.
 But then again, how much of our software engineering knowledge rests on similarly shaky empirical foundations?

 ## The Event Loop of Self-Justification